seqan/seqan3/doc/tutorial/alignment_file/index.md

 Common file formats are the Sequence Alignment/Map format (SAM) and BLAST output format.
 Next to the alignment, those formats store additional information like the start positions or mapping qualities.
 Alignment files are a little more complex than sequence files but the basic design is the same.
-If you are new to SeqAn3, we strongly recommend to do the tutorial \ref tutorial_sequence_file first.
+If you are new to SeqAn, we strongly recommend to do the tutorial \ref tutorial_sequence_file first.

 # Alignment file formats